Asteski/WinMac/README.md

 Winstep Nexus is a highly customizable and feature-rich dock application for Windows that can be used to achieve a macOS-like dock experience.
 It offers a wide range of customization options, including size, animations, sounds, auto-hide, transparency, different themes and icons.

 By integrating Winstep Nexus into your WinMac modification, you can provide users with a visually appealing and functional dock that resembles the macOS style.
 This will enhance the overall user experience and make the transition between Windows and macOS seamless.

+- **Hot Corners**

+Make your screen corners trigger actions like in macOS, with available actions like creating/showing/hiding notes, showing launchpad, running explorer windows, task view, show desktop, hide all unfocused windows among other useful actions.
+With WinXCorners you can customize up to 4 custom commands.

 - **Enhanced Start Menu**